19hours/sg-statutes/Acts/Income Tax Act.md

 (zq) any contribution to the Central Provident Fund in respect of an individual, and any cash payment to an individual, made by the Government under the Workfare Income Supplement Scheme established under Part VIA of the Central Provident Fund Act; and

-(zr) any contribution by the Government to the PSE account, or an account in the Central Provident Fund, of an individual who is or was a national serviceman, as part of the National Service Housing, Medical and Education Awards.
+(zr) any contribution by the Government to the PSE account, or an account in the Central Provident Fund, of an individual who is or was a national serviceman, as part of the National Service Recognition Award.

-[Act 39 of 2017 wef 01/04/2014]

 [26/73; 4/75; 5/77; 1/82; 15/83; 13/84; 3/89; 2/92; 28/92; 26/93; 11/94; 32/95; 1/98; 31/98; 37/98; 32/99; 24/2000; 24/2001; 37/2002; 21/2003; 49/2004; 8/2005; 34/2005; 7/2007; 53/2007; 34/2008; 27/2009; 29/2010; 22/2011; 29/2012; 19/2013]